sergeshustoff/dikt/README.md

 Example above will use somethingName property of MyModule to provide name parameter for Something constructor.

+### @ByConstructor

+Dependencies of types listed in this annotation parameters will be provided by constructor when required.
+Might be applied to the whole module or to a single function.

+#### Example:

+    class SomeDependency

+    class Something(val dependency: SomeDependency)

+    @DiModule
+    @ByConstructor(SomeDependency::class)
+    class MyModule {
+        @Create fun provideSomething(): Something
+    }

-### @ProvidesAll
+### @WithModules

-Tells compiler that dependency marked with this annotation might provide all its properties and functions as dependency.
+When applied to module all dependencies of types listed in this annotation parameters will provide all its type visible properties and functions as dependency.
+Dependencies of listed types should be available in module.
+Arguments of @WithModules annotations don't have to be marked with @DiModule annotation, any type might provide all its content.

-This annotation doesn't work recursively.
+WARNING: This annotation doesn't work recursively.

 #### Example: